 Groundwater resources are an important source of water for residential, commercial, and industrial uses.
-In Tompkins County, groundwater is a primary source of drinking water for about 43% of the residents of Tompkins County.
-The Tompkins County Department of Health maintains a list of public groundwater systems in the county.
+In Tompkins County, groundwater is a primary source of drinking water for slightly less than half of residents.
+The TCDH maintains a list of public groundwater systems in the County.
 The list includes restaurants, mobile home parks, schools, campgrounds, apartment buildings, and municipal water systems.
 In addition, thousands of rural residents receive their drinking water from individual private wells.

-In many areas, the groundwater interacts with surface-water.
-Therefore the water in these areas should be considered a single system.
+In many areas, the groundwater interacts with surface water.
+Therefore, the water in these areas should be considered a single system.
 At these interfaces, each system can contaminate the other, requiring careful and prudent protection of both.
 Contaminated aquifers that discharge to streams can result in long-term contamination of surface water; conversely, streams can be a major source of contamination to aquifers.
 Groundwater typically contributes more than half of the total annual flow to local streams and creeks.

 Aquifers.
 Unconfined aquifers are replenished (recharged) by infiltration of precipitation from the ground above and, in some areas, by seepage loss of surface water to the aquifers below.
-Impervious surfaces (such as paved roads and parking lots, roofs, buildings.) increase runoff.
+Impervious surfaces (such as paved roads and parking lots, roofs, buildings) increase runoff.
 These impervious surfaces threaten to reduce the amount of recharge to aquifers by inhibiting the percolation of precipitation.
-Confined aquifers are partially protected by an impermeable soil layer that prevents water from entering the aquifer directly from the ground surface.
+Confined aquifers are partially protected by an impermeable soil or rock layer that prevents water from entering the aquifer directly from the ground surface.
 These aquifers are recharged from areas (sometimes miles away) called aquifer recharge areas where the impermeable layer doesn't exist.